sweattep/ancient_quotes/README.md

 >There is not among us any except that he has a known position

 >follow not [personal] inclination, lest you not be just

+>Who, when disaster strikes them, say, "Indeed we belong"

 >They are clothing for you and you are clothing for them

 >We will not allow to be lost the reward of any who did well in deeds.